jiku-pro/jiku-pro-support/README.md

 2. Consulting
-   - We offer paid consulting services pertaining to all aspects of Jiku Core and beyond.
+   - We offer paid consulting services pertaining to all aspects of Jiku Pro software
    - Cost: minimum charge of $500 USD
    - For a consulting quote please send a description of your problem to consulting@jiku.pro